murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/House Rules.md

 ---
 ### Offensive Maneuvers
-As part of the **Attack** action, you can take one of these maneuvers.
+As part of the **Attack** action, you can make one of these maneuvers against an opponent within your reach.
 If you can make more than one attack, you can replace one of your attacks with a maneuver.
 When you make a maneuver against an opponent, they get to make a **Strength** or **Dexterity saving throw** to avoid the effect.
 The **DC** for this saving throw is **8 + your Proficiency Bonus + your Strength modifier**.

 ##### Disarm
 On a failed saving throw, you don't deal damage but the opponent drops an item they're holding.
 They have **Advantage** on the saving throw if their size is larger than yours, or if they're holding the item with two (or more) hands.
 They have **Disadvantage** on the saving throw if their size is smaller than yours.